microsoft/sarif-vscode-extension/README.md

  * Check here for known [issues](https://github.com/Microsoft/sarif-vscode-extension/issues)

 ## Feedback
-Please post any feedback or issues you would like to report here: https://github.com/Microsoft/sarif-vscode-extension/issues
+Please post any feedback, suggestions or issues you have on the github repo issues page: https://github.com/Microsoft/sarif-vscode-extension/issues